Are the supporters of the EU evil?

 This Tweet is stunning in both its condescension and its artlessness.
 The implication is spelt out loud and clear: ‘Referendums are not “adult politics”.’

-What, then, might ‘adult politics’ consist in?
+In what, then, might ‘adult politics’ consist?
 A good guess would be the kind of politics that Mr MacShane was involved in for many years (what we might call ‘professional politics’) and the politics he is involved in now (as an ‘expert’ and an author).

 When you stop to think about it, this attitude is jaw-droppingly smug: the British people voting in a referendum is not ‘adult’ (and, indeed, must therefore be ‘childish’).
 Let me here, just for a moment, repeat that I do not think that Denis MacShane is evil, or corrupt, or motivated by greed or power; just a ‘frightful old humbug’.

-The British people whom he thinks of as childish once elected him to Parliament.
+The British people whom he thinks of as childish once elected Denis MacShane to Parliament.
 I daresay that in the past he even claimed that he was ‘proud’ to represent them.
 He spent many hours in weekly surgeries listening to their concerns, sympathising with them and promising to do what he could for them.
-This same British people elected a government that had promised to give them a referendum on Europe, and yet, this Referendum — this exercise in ‘cheesy populism’ — is not ‘adult politics’.
+This same British people elected a government that had promised to give them a referendum on Europe, and yet, this referendum — this exercise in ‘cheesy populism’ — is not ‘adult politics’.
+At the same time, MacShane seeks to exploit ‘cheesy populism’ by stoking concerns about immigration and talking about the loss of a British ‘voice’.
+Spinning half-truths about a sensible EFTA-based Brexit because he has lost the ideological battle for the EU political project is hardly ‘adult politics’ either.

-I suppose I must defer to Denis MacShane’s long experience of politics, but to imply that voters are like children who cannot be trusted to make decisions that should really left to the grown-ups (like him) seems a very poor way to win votes.
+I suppose I should defer to Denis MacShane’s long experience of politics, but to imply that voters are like children who cannot be trusted to make decisions that should really left to the grown-ups like him — and then to treat them like children by feeding them flawed propaganda — seems a very poor way to win votes.